athinakantis/EMA/README.md

 ## Features

+-   Creates a database for employees and enters 20 default employees if db doesn't already exist.
 -   List rendering
 -   Login option
 -   Possibility to edit employee location, salary and department
 -   Employees are originally sorted in alphabetical order
 -   Options to filter by department, location or salary
 -   Option to promote one member of each department to teamleader

 ## How To Use It